 Sight lines refer to the visible aluminium profile, mainly when the doors are in the closed position.
 Sight lines on bifolding doors vary according to the system.

 The bifolding door outer frame is the perimeter frame fixed to the structure of the property.
 The outer frame carries the gearing that makes the bifolding door slide, fold and lock.
 Outer frames can also contain the seals that keep your door weather resistant.

 Bifolding door jambs.

 Bifolding door jambs are the sides of your door outer frame.
 Some systems offer adjustable jambs that the installer moves into position to ensure consistent door clearances throughout the bifolding door assembly.
-The lock jamb is on the locking side of the door and contains the keeps that the multi point locking on bifolding door engages into.
+The lock jamb is on the locking side of the door and contains the keeps that the multi-point locking on the bifolding door engages into.

 Bifolding door cill and threshold.

 The bifolding door threshold is at the base of your bifolding doors.
 The rollers sit within the threshold enabling the doors to slide.
 Beneath the threshold is the cill (also sometimes spelt sill).
 The requirement for a cill depends on the way the bifolding door is being fitted and the individual property.

 Polyester powder coating.

 Polyester powder coating is the paint finish applied to bifolding doors.
 Polyester powder coating is a dry paint process.
 An electrical charge is applied to the aluminium sections and the coloured powder bonds to the aluminium.
 The aluminium sections are then placed in a special oven to cure the powder and create the final colour.
 A bifolding door is available in over 150 different colours.

 The seals on a bifolding door are available in EPDM Rubber or a Q-Lon material.
 You will find bifolding door seals on the outer frame and the door sashes.
 When the doors close together and meet the frame, the seals compress to provide weather resistance and protection from the ingress of water or rain.